mboussah/MMS-texturing/README.md

 *Cited from the multi-label graph cut optimization README file.
 See that file for further information.*

-If you use our texturing code for research purposes, please cite our paper:
+If you use this texturing code for research purposes, please cite this paper:
 ```
 @inproceedings{Waechter2014Texturing,
   title    = {Let There Be Color! --- {L}arge-Scale Texturing of {3D} Reconstructions},